Last updated: May 13, 2023

-Two short walking trails, starting from the cascades, lead to two different lookout points from where visitors can soak in fantastic views of the Jamison Valley.
+Two short walking trails, starting from the cascades, lead to two different lookouts from where visitors can soak in fantastic views of the Jamison Valley.

-The Katoomba Cascades area has a dedicated car park along Cliff Drive at the large grassy area with picnic tables (see Google Maps location).
+The Katoomba Cascades area has a (paid) car park along Cliff Drive at the large grassy area with picnic tables (see map location).

-If you’re driving in from Katoomba, turn into Katoomba Falls Road from Katoomba Street, followed by a left turn into Cliff Drive.
-If that car park is full, you can try Katoomba Falls Reserve further down on Cliff Drive.
+If you’re driving in from the Katoomba town centre, turn into Katoomba Falls Rd from Katoomba Street, followed by a left turn into Cliff Dr, where the car park is.
+If that is full, try Katoomba Falls Reserve (free) further west on Cliff Dr.

-Do note, though, that this is a popular area in the Blue Mountains, and it can often be challenging to find a parking spot on the weekends.
+Do note, though, that this is a popular area in the Blue Mountains, and finding a parking spot on the weekends can often be challenging.

 The picnic area just north of the cascades is conveniently located between Scenic World and Echo Point in Katoomba.